 – A communist military activist armed with automated weapons and camouflage bandannas, but only on the weekends.
 During the week maybe he too, offers marketing services.

-Fortunately however, guerrilla marketing is far more likely than either of those things to bring a great benefit to your life and business.
+Fortunately, however, guerrilla marketing is far more likely than either of those things to bring a great benefit to your life and business.
 It’s also possibly less dangerous (particularly if your objective is marijuana marketing).